TeamLapen/VampirismIntegrations/README.md

 d) It verifies that Vampirism's API is working, shows me areas for impovement and can act as an example.
 e) It makes it more straight-forward for others contribute and add more integrations (hope this is gonna happen, but I did not have any luck so far)

-The most important integrations will say in Vampirism (JEI, GuideAPI,?), but any additional (hopefully many) will be added into the seperate mod.
+The most important integrations will stay in Vampirism (JEI, GuideAPI,?), but any additional (hopefully many) will be added into the seperate mod.
 If you are already installing many mods or a modpack it should not make that much a difference anyway.

 ### Stuff